DuyHuuNguyen/Library-system/README.md

 # 📚 Library Management System

-The **Library Management System** project is designed to help manage books, users, and the borrowing-returning process efficiently and conveniently.
+The **Library Management System** project is designed to efficiently and conveniently manage books, users, and the borrowing-returning process.

 ## 👨‍💻 Team Members